softwaremill/jekyll-softwaremill/_posts/company/2015-05-26-comparing-akka-stream-scalaz-stream.md

 How do the creators introduce their libraries?
 Different wording, but similar use-cases.

-> "Akka Streams is a library to process and transfer a sequence of elements using bounded buffer space"
+> "**Akka Streams** is a library to process and transfer a sequence of elements using bounded buffer space"

-&nbsp;
-> "scalaz-stream is a streaming I/O library.
+> "**scalaz-stream** is a streaming I/O library.
 The design goals are compositionality, expressiveness, resource safety, and speed."

 # Design characteristics